top of page

 Q: What is currently being planned for the future site?

-A: 140-unit development by Leggat McCall Properties has been approved for the historic Glover Farm site.
+A: 140-unit development has been approved for the historic Glover Farm site.
 See proposed Plans & Drawings

 Q: Does the proposed development save any of the five historic buildings on site?